SHAIKSHARUKH5352/VU_FALL22_IOT_CLASS_SSHAIK/SensingTempHum_FinalProj/NodeRed.md

 - Go to Manage Palette -> User Settings -> Install in Node - Red
 - Search for “Node-Red-Dashboard”.
 - Click install.
+- After installing you can open it by typing in "localhost:1880/ui/" in your browser.

 ## Node Red Flow for Sensing Temperature and Humidity Proj.